There for Tomorrow

 There for Tomorrow was an American rock band formed in Orlando, Florida, in February 2003.
 The original group consisted of vocalist Maika Maile, drummer Chris Kamrada, guitarist James Flaherty and bassist Jay Enriquez.
-Christian Climer joined the band in 2006 when the band was looking for a new member after James left in 2005.
+Christian Climer joined the band in 2006 when the band was looking for a new member after Flaherty left in 2005.

 On November 19, 2014, the band released a statement saying that they were disbanding and that they have been "trying to find themselves as individuals" after slowing things down in 2012.
 They played two final shows in their home city of Orlando in December 2014.

 In late 2015, Maika Maile and Chris Kamrada began collaborating on a new musical project called Afterhour (stylized as AFTRHR).
 The duo continued the indie direction they had introduced on the Nightscape EP.

 On November 29, 2019, the band made a reunion show for a 10-year anniversary of A Little Faster.

 On May 21, 2020, the band made a show livestream for celebrating 10 years of A Little Faster.

 History

 Early years, formation and the Kick Off (2003)

-There for Tomorrow was formed when the members were teenagers in high school just before Maika's father and sister died.
-At the time of their formation, the band consisted of Maika Maile on lead vocals and rhythm guitar, James Flaherty on lead guitar and backing vocals, Jay Enriquez on bass and backing vocals, and Chris Kamrada on drums and samples.
+There for Tomorrow was formed when the members were teenagers in high school just before Maika Maile's father and sister died.
+At the time of their formation, the band consisted of Maile on lead vocals and rhythm guitar, James Flaherty on lead guitar and backing vocals, Jay Enriquez on bass and backing vocals, and Chris Kamrada on drums and samples.

-Maika received his love for music from his father who once was a professional singer.
-Since the age of six, Maika attended family and school events to show his talent on the guitar.
-James got into guitar though Jay.
+Maile received his love for music from his father, a former professional singer.
+Since the age of six, Maile attended family and school events to show his talent on the guitar.
+Flaherty got into guitar though Enriquez.
 The band was originally called the Kick Off (a.k.a.
 TKO), because they were "kicking off" as a new band, but after playing numerous local shows, the band soon changed their name due to copyright issues.

 Enriquez suggested the name "There For Tomorrow" and the others agreed.
 They posted the name on their website.
 The band soon signed into WP Records (Fatai, Leilani, and Jett17) in 2003.
 In the same year, the band showcased short demos of "I Won't Die" and "Your Mistake" in the WP Records' website.
-They even had Maika's relatives (Kiti Maile and Natasha Maile) to help, they had a small company where they would "help artists to develop and establish a career in the music industry" called KeeTash Entertainment.
+They even had Maile's relatives (Kiti Maile and Natasha Maile) to help, they had a small company where they would "help artists to develop and establish a career in the music industry" called KeeTash Entertainment.

-Their album was planned to be released in March of 2004 but got delayed possibly because the album was still in the final stages of being manufactured.
+Their album was planned to be released in March 2004 but got delayed possibly because the album was still in the final stages of being manufactured.